wenma-phd/website_hugo/content/authors/admin/index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-#bio: Biophysical theory and computation
+bio: Biophysical theory and computation.

 interests:
   - Computational Biology